Black and white photo of a personal loudspeaker against a brick background. Sound design, manufacturing, power rating concept.

 • IEC 60027 (the International Electrotechnical Commission)

-Which power rating standard to use on their product is usually up to the speaker manufacturer.
-MISCO uses EIA-426B, one of the most widely-used power ratings standards in the industry.
+The loudspeaker manufacturer usually decides which power rating standard to use on their product.
+MISCO uses EIA-426-B, one of the most widely used power rating standards in the industry.

-These organizations develop their speaker power rating standards using different test conditions, signal types, and levels.
-Unfortunately, this lack of a single standard makes it difficult for engineers to compare ratings set by different standards systems.
-Furthermore, most manufacturers use terms like “maximum,” “peak,” “average,” or “program” power handling without a clear reference point.
+These organizations develop loudspeaker power rating standards using different test conditions, signal types, and levels.
+Unfortunately, this lack of a single standard makes it challenging for engineers to compare ratings set by different standards systems.
+Furthermore, most manufacturers use terms like maximum, peak, average, or program power handling without a clear reference point.
 If these terms aren't tied to published technical standards, they're open to interpretation – which can be even more confusing.

 What a Power Rating Can't Tell You

-Perhaps most significantly, loudspeaker ratings don't take the user’s specific needs into account.
-In what application the speakers will be used; how they'll be enclosed; even what input signal will be used can make a huge difference in understanding which power rating you need based on your product or application.
+Most significantly, loudspeaker ratings don't take the user's specific needs into account.
+What application the loudspeakers will be used, how they'll be enclosed, and even what input signal will be used can make a massive difference in understanding which power rating you need based on your product or application.

-For example, a military alarm speaker may operate at one frequency (like a sine or square wave) at very high power for a very long time in a harsh outdoor environment.
-Its power-handling requirements will be different from that of a full-range speaker in a home hi-fi system that produces a wide range of frequencies (e.g., music or speech) at moderate listening levels in a controlled indoor environment – in which case a higher power rating wouldn't necessarily help the speaker function better or more efficiently.
+For instance, a military alarm loudspeaker may need to operate at a single frequency (like a sine or square wave) at very high power for an extended period in a challenging outdoor setting.
+Its power-handling requirements will differ from those of a full-range loudspeaker in a home hi-fi system that produces a wide range of frequencies (e.g., music or speech) at moderate listening levels in a controlled indoor environment.
+In this case, a higher power rating wouldn't necessarily improve the loudspeaker's function or efficiency.

-To visualize the difference, take a look at this example of different signal types.
-Note the difference between their peak power requirement and root mean square (RMS), which measures the mean voltage it takes to produce the sound.
+To visualize the difference, look at this example of different signal types.
+Note the difference between their peak power requirement and root mean square (RMS), which measures the mean voltage to produce the sound.

-In this chart, the power required to produce sound in the Music track peaks for a short time and isn't sustained at that level for long.
-If you were to give a speaker a power rating based on that peak, you'd be artificially inflating the power rating, and you'd need a lot of power to use the speaker.
+In this chart, the power required to produce sound in the music track peaks for a short time and isn't sustained at that level for long.
+If you were to give a loudspeaker a power rating based on that peak, you'd be artificially inflating the power rating, and you'd need a lot of power to use the loudspeaker.

 How to Make Sure You Get the Right Loudspeaker Power Rating for Your Application

-The frustrating truth is that the loudspeaker industry isn't all on the same page about power ratings.
-That's because it's diverse and serves many markets, each with its own applications and needs – making it difficult to rely on power ratings for speakers made specifically for other industries.
+The frustrating truth is that the loudspeaker industry is on different pages about power ratings.
+That's because it's diverse and serves many markets, each with its own applications and needs, making it difficult to rely on power ratings for loudspeakers made specifically for other industries.

-It's better to think of power ratings as reference points rather than fixed limits.
-To make sure you're choosing the right application, have a discussion about what you need with your loudspeaker manufacturer.
-Show them your desired performance specifications and also tell them about your application and priorities.
+Power ratings should be considered reference points rather than fixed limits.
+To ensure you're choosing the right application, discuss what you need with your loudspeaker manufacturer.
+Show them your desired performance specifications and tell them about your application and priorities.

-Discuss the input signal, the speaker enclosure, the duty cycle, and whether their power rating is related to durability and reliability or distortion and power compression – or both.
-Are you willing to sacrifice a little bit of audio output in favor of long-term reliability?
-Or could the speaker size change to ensure audio output and power handling can be met?
+Discuss the input signal, loudspeaker enclosure, duty cycle, and whether their power rating is related to durability and reliability, distortion and power compression, or both.
+Are you willing to sacrifice some audio output in favor of long-term reliability?
+Or could the loudspeaker size change to ensure audio output and power handling can be met?

-An open discussion based around how you'll use the speaker will ensure you get a solution you can count on made with your application in mind – rather than a less-than-reliable, one-size-fits-all product built to an unspecified standard.
+An open discussion based on how you'll use the loudspeaker will ensure you get a solution you can count on, made with your application in mind, rather than a less-than-reliable, one-size-fits-all product built to an unspecified standard.

 Back to Blog